Informfully/Recommenders/README.md

 ![Informfully Recommenders Pipeline Overview](https://github.com/Informfully/Documentation/blob/main/docs/source/uml/framework_extension_v4.2.png)

 Please find below an overview of the norm-aware Extension of datasets, models, re-rankers, and metrics for which Informfully Recommenders provide out-of-the-box support.
-Please note that this repository is fully backwards compatible.
+Please note that this repository is fully backward compatible.
 It includes and supports all elements that were already part of Cornac.

 ### Pre-processing Stage